KumarRobotics/kr_website/content/contact.md

 ### Driving and parking for visitors

 If at all possible take a cab from the airport or walk over from the 30th Street Station (12 minute walk).
-If you must drive, look at these [directions](http://www.grasp.upenn.edu/contact/by-car.html) and [information for parking your car](http://www.grasp.upenn.edu/contact/directions/parking).
+More travel information can be found [here](https://www.grasp.upenn.edu/innovation-engagement/grasp-at-perch/travel-information/).

 &nbsp;